aar0np/crystalSearch/README.md

 If you navigate in your browser to [http://127.0.0.1:8000](http://127.0.0.1:8000), you may search in one of two ways:

- - By text string
+ - By the dropdowns in the left navigation.
- - By image (click on the "Search" button after selecting the image)
+ - By image (click on the "Search" button after selecting the image).

 ### config.py